yugandhar99/progressive-delivery-argo-rollouts/README.md

 Release strategy step: after GitOps, I focused on safer releases using canary deployment and rollback workflows.

-This repo is part of my 12-project DevOps portfolio path.
+This repo is part of my 12-project DevOps portfolio pa th.
 The goal is to show steady growth from CI/CD foundations into AWS cloud, Kubernetes, GitOps, observability, DevSecOps, progressive delivery, and AI-enabled deployments.

 ## What This Project Demonstrates